Ajinvarughese/Learnoz/README.md

 # 📖 E-Learning Web Application

-The E-Learning Application is a dynamic web platform designed to facilitate seamless online education, offering a range of courses and learning materials to users.
+The **Learnoz**, E-Learning Application is a dynamic web platform designed to facilitate seamless online education, offering a range of courses and learning materials to users.
 Developed using Java Spring Boot, the application integrates essential features to empower educators and learners in a comprehensive and interactive learning environment.

 ## ✨ Key Features and Functionalities